Workable/riviere/README.md

     // to trace the request's context inside which
     // the external request is made
     // This is optional but recommended for better tracing:
+    // In an upcoming release this will be done automatically by the riviere middleware.
     headers: {
       'X-Riviere-Id': ctx.headers['X-Riviere-Id']
     }